Victória Borges: 2024

 Borges competed with Brazil at the 2024 Sofia World Cup, where the group finished fifth in the all-around.
 At the Pan American Championships in Guatemala City, the Brazilian group won the gold medal in 5 hoops but won the silver in the all-around and 3 ribbons and 2 balls behind Mexico.

 Borges represented Brazil at the 2024 Summer Olympics alongside Maria Eduarda Arakaki, Déborah Medrado, Sofia Pereira, and Nicole Pircio.
 During the qualification round for the group all-around, the Brazilian team sat in fourth place after their first routine, 5 hoops.
 However, minutes before the 3 ribbons and 2 balls routine, Borges injured her left calf.
 Because rhythmic gymnastics does not allow substitute athletes at the Olympic Games, Borges competed despite the injury.
 She was not able to complete all of the elements in the routine.
 The group ultimately finished in ninth place, making them the first reserves for the group all-around final.
 The injury was later discovered to be a partially torn Achilles tendon, and Borges had surgery upon her return to Brazil.

+2026

+After a long almost two-year recovery, Borges has returned to international competitions as part of national reserve group.
+In June, she and her teammates (Bárbara Galvão, Maria Moraes, Rhayane Ferreira, Andriely Cichovicz, Marianne Giovacchini) competed at the 2026 South American Championships in Asunción, Paraguay.
+They won gold medal in all-around competition.